chimericdream/node-red-contrib-habitica-link/README.md

 ## License

-AdamantiaMUD is released as open source under the MIT license.
+Node-RED Habitica Link is released as open source under the MIT license.
 See the [license](https://github.com/chimericdream/node-red-contrib-habitica-link/blob/master/LICENSE.md) file for the full text of the license.